Zed Spinners for Salmon Fishing

 Always carry a stone in your gear to give them a touch-up when necessary.
 In practice, most anglers will change Zed spinners every so often while they are fishing and worry about replacing and sharpening hooks later.
 Still, other anglers prefer to carry extra treble hooks and replace their blunt hooks using a pair of split-ring pliers.

 It is also good practice to cut off the last 6 inches or so of line and re-tie you zed spinner on every half hour or so.
 Do this also after you have landed, or played and lost, a fish.
 The knot will be the weakest part of the line.
-If you don’t retie your knots every so often you will kick yourself when you loose a big salmon because you line parted from bruising at the knot.
+If you don’t retie your knots every so often you will kick yourself when you lose a big salmon because you line parted from bruising at the knot.

 Finally always buy heaps of Zed spinners at once.
 It is better to buy them in bags of ten.
 Some days you can lose many particularly after a flood has brought down hidden obstructions.
 If you lose a few you don’t seem to care if you have plenty more in your bag.
 Zed spinners tend to get lost regularly.
 Though it has to be said that some blokes are more “unlucky” in this regard than others.
 The salmon will be down on the bottom.
 That is also where the snags are.
 If you aren’t losing the odd Zed spinner now and again you probably aren’t catching any salmon either!